Wallpaper & Wall Coverings

 Thinking about wallpaper for your home?

-People have been using paper to decorate their walls for centuries.
+People have been using wallpaper to decorate their walls for centuries.
 Paper itself was invented in ancient China and wallpaper was born around 200 BC as the Chinese glued pieces of rice paper to their walls.

 Why wallpaper at all you ask?

-Wallpaper is still very much on trend for 2019.
+Wallpaper is still very much on-trend for 2019.
 We’ve come a long way from the bright psychedelic patterns you remember from the 70’s & 80’s.
 It can be a relatively easy and affordable upgrade to your space.
-Wallpaper is durable and does well in busy areas such as hallways, playrooms and livingrooms.
+Wallpaper is durable and does well in busy areas such as hallways, playrooms and living rooms.
 The character of the wall covering will add colour, depth, and texture to your rooms.

 How can I use wallpaper in my home for the biggest impact and bang for my buck?

 Does your accent wall need a pick me up?